beumsk/rpg/README.md

 - inspired from avatar -> fight your way to peace in a world of 4 elements
   - (air < fire < water < earth )
-  - pick 1 element and fight until the end?
-    - offer to change element at lvlup/mapup?
-  - OR start with one element and master 4 elements through game
+  - pick 1 element and master 4 elements through game
     - quests OR maps to master new element
     - defeat boss at the end
 - Logo from 4 elements? && text logo T🔥r💧v🍃